Brauer Groups Part I

 Table of Contents

-Today we study the Brauer group of a field, which classifies central simple algebras over the field.
+Today we study the Brauer group of a field, which classifies central simple algebras (or Azumaya algebras) over the field.
 They eventually generalize to schemes and control rational points on a variety.
-I will mostly follow ⟦cite:Poo17⟧ with some other sources as supplements.
+I will mostly follow ⟦cite:Poo17⟧ with possibly some other sources as supplements.
+My eventual goal is to understand Brauer-Manin obstructions to rational points, and how Brauer groups of schemes is related.

 Galois Theory of Étale Algebras